 The annual leave that they accrued up until the point of being laid off will remain intact.
 Employers should not pay employees in lieu of this annual leave.
 Rather, it should be made available to the employee to take once they return to work.
 Given the exceptional circumstances that we are living in, it could well be the case that an employee genuinely cannot take their accrued annual leave this year.
 If this situation arises employers should try to be flexible in terms of allowing an employee to carry over leave into the next calendar year.

 The law on claiming redundancy following a period of lay-off or short-time working had been changed during the Covid-19 emergency period.
-The emergency period is currently set as 13 March 2020 to 31 May 2020, however this may be extended.
+The emergency period is currently set to end on 31 March 2021.

 Normally, employees who are laid off or put on short-time hours, you can claim redundancy from their employer after 4 weeks or more, or 6 weeks in the last 13 weeks.

 Under the Emergency Measures in the Public Interest (Covid-19), employees who have been laid off during the emergency period, as a result of the Covid-19 pandemic, are not able to claim redundancy.

 Need help?
 Support is available at 01 8352074 or firstname.lastname@example.org.